 - Engaging in illegal or suspicious activity that involves someone's work

-The first step that you can take to address these issues is to send a cease and desist letter.
-This letter puts the person in violation on notice that they are engaging in illegal use of a property.
+The first step you can take to address these issues is to send a cease and desist letter.
+This letter is an official notice to the person in violation and lets them know they are engaging in the illegal use of a property.
 It advises them to stop, or further action will occur.

 Other names for a cease and desist letter include: